High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Investigation of limit cycles

 \subsubsection{Comparison with fixed time step results}

 We now wish to assess the performance gain achieved with time adaptation.
 To this end, we compare the computational times between fixed time step simulations and adaptive simulations for a given level of relative error.
 Figure \ref{fig:limitcycle:comparaison:amplification_factor} shows how the relative error on the amplification factor $\amplifactor$ during the initial growth evolves with computational time.
 The simulations were run for only 0.1 s of physical time, i.e. only for the initial growth.
-We observe that fixed time step simulations are always more efficient in this context.
-In particular, fixed time step implementations of the ESDIRK methods are faster than their adaptive counterparts.
+We observe that fixed time step implementations of the ESDIRK methods are faster than their adaptive counterparts.
 It has been assessed that this was due to an advantage in terms of number of Jacobian evaluations for the Newton method.
-Fixed time steps solutions only required up to 3 evaluations of this matrix, while adaptive solutions required up to 100 evaluations due to the repeated changes in time step.
+Indeed, for the short time range simulated, the instability remains linear, i.e. the instability is linked with constant positive eigenvalues of the Jacobian of the system.
+Hence, the Jacobian does not need to be updated if the time step is constant.
+In practice, fixed time steps solutions only required up to 3 evaluations of this matrix, while adaptive solutions required up to 100 evaluations due to the repeated changes in time step.
+It is possible to mitigate this issue by adding a ``deadzone'' for the time step evolution, i.e. refuse time step increases that are lower than a given percentage.
+In our testing, a 50 \% deadzone yields a 25\% CPU time improvement, dividing by 3 the number of Jacobian evaluations.
+However, such a deadzone approach did not perform very well in the ignition test case from Section \ref{section:allumage:simplifie}, hence we do not consider it further.
+Finally, the Jacobian update process could be improved.
+Currently, as discussed in Section \ref{section:cost}, every time the Jacobian $J$ of the residuals $F$ needs to be updated, the Jacobians of $f$, $g$ and $Q$ are also updated.
+In the case of nearly linear dynamics, large computational gains could be expected from simply refactorising $J$ upon each time step change, and only updating the stored Jacobians of $f$, $g$ and $Q$ when the Newton fails to converge properly.
+This would however require a number of modifications in our code, so that $f$, $g$ and $Q$ can be evaluated separately.
+Furthermore, in our typical use cases (e.g. ignition transients as in Section \ref{section:allumage:simplifie}), we observed that our code often performs successful time steps (i.e. with a sufficiently low estimated temporal error) during which the Newton algorithm has required one or more Jacobian updates for convergence for one or multiple stages of the Runge-Kutta step.
+This means that nonlinearities encountered across a single step are already sufficiently large to require a full Jacobian update, hence we expect limited gains from being able to only refactor $J$ upon time step changes in these scenarios.